micahhausler/k8s-signal-logger/README.md

 - `/ready` - Used for the readiness check
 - `/` - A homepage handler - always responds with `200`

+If a `SIGTERM` is sent by Kubernetes, the signal is logged to STDOUT and ignored.
+This way, you can see if/how much traffic is still being sent to the pod once it is supposed to be in a 'shutdown' mode.

 ## Try it out

 The following commands run: